Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 > (amount0, amount1)
 > > (998976618347425408, 5000000000000000000000)
 > ```
-> As you can see, the number are close to the amounts we want to provide, but ETH is slightly smaller.
+> As you can see, the numbers are close to the amounts we want to provide, but ETH is slightly smaller.

 > **Hint**: use `cast --from-wei AMOUNT` to convert from wei to ether, e.g.:
 > `cast --from-wei 998976618347425280` will give you `0.998976618347425280`.